 ||Current Trends in Cannabis Mergers and Acquisitions at Home and Abroad

-Mr. Burns will discuss the legal issues and ramifications arising out of the growing number of cannabis related and cannabis adjacent products liability cases in the United States.
+Mr. Strunk and Ms. Moon will discuss the legal issues and ramifications arising out of the growing number of cannabis related and cannabis adjacent products liability cases in the United States.
 The expanding cannabis market, coupled with its relative infancy and opportunistic attorneys, creates risk for more product liability litigation in the future.
 You will hear about the types of product liability actions that the cannabis industry may face, and provide some thoughts on how to best prepare for and defend these claims.
 You will also hear about other litigation risks that may be faced by the industry, including nuisance and civil RICO claims.

 ||Women in Cannabis Panel